There is a lot of controversy about whether or not teenagers should still be trick or treating.

 Make Halloween Awesome for the Little Kids

 If they want to take it a step farther, have them set up a maze for the little kids to explore, a craft, or a mini, kid-friendly haunted house.
-Sometimes the best way to let them have fun as big kids to to let them pay it forward to the little ones.
+Sometimes the best way to let them have fun as big kids is to let them pay it forward to the little ones.

 Bonfire

-Photo Scavenger Hunt
+Halloween Scavenger Hunt

 This is serious fun!
 We even have a special Halloween edition hunt all ready for you as a free printable.
 Just click here: Teens and Tweens Halloween Photo Scavenger Hunt (parentingteensandtweens.com).